ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ## 7.0.1 Refreshing Story Points

 Because you burn a **story point** to use it, your **story point pool** may become exhausted.
-The GM has three alternative strategies for refreshing your **pool:**
+The GM has three alternative strategies for **refreshing** your **story point pool:**

-* The **story point pool** refreshes at the beginning of every session of play.
+* The **story point pool refreshes** at the beginning of every session of play.
-* The **story point pool** refreshes whenever your PCs engage in genre-appropriate downtime.
+* The **story point pool refreshes** whenever your PCs engage in genre-appropriate downtime.
 Usually the GM plays this out as a montage, asking your character to describe genre appropriate activities in this time period.
-* The **story point pool** refreshes whenever the GM deems it necessary, based on their desire to allow you to edit the upcoming story.
+* The **story point pool refreshes** whenever the GM deems it necessary, based on their desire to allow you to edit the upcoming story.

-Ultimately your GM is always the arbiter of how the **story point pool** refreshes.
-You may never have more **story points** in the pool, than a total of one **story point** per PC.
+Ultimately your GM is always the arbiter of how the **story point pool refreshes**.
+On a refresh your **story points** pool resets to one **story point** per PC.

 ## 7.0.2 Player vs. Player